suryavengadesan/lc/lc.md

 Explanation: Intervals [1,4] and [4,5] are considered overlapping.

-## Sorting + Stack without popping (Optimal)
+## Sorting + Stack (Optimal)

+Determing which intervals is easier to determin after sorting all intervals by start time.
+This allows us to tell if a new interval, which is gauranteed to start after the previous interval starts, may however start before the previous ends.
+This will encompass all merge situations.

-First sort all elements in the list.
-And initialize a stack called merged, which will store the final output and all intermediate states.
+To implement this, first sort all elements in the list.
+Also, initialize a stack, which will store the final output and all intermediate states.

 If the current interval's start time is less than the last merged intervals end time, merge the two intervals.
 Else append the current interval directly to the merged stack.